Case Study: Jackson Hill’s Halloween Community Arts Festival

 Project Type: Community Arts Programming, Event Production

-Services: Strategic Planning, Project Management, Branding & Marketing
+Services: Strategic Planning, Project Management, Event Marketing

 Clients/Partners: Jackson Hill Pop-Up Market, Jersey City Economic Development Corporation (JCEDC)